zlepper/nixos-config/software/code-agent-instructions.md

 ### 8. Learning & Self-Improvement (Agent's Internal Reflections)

-* **Learning File:** Maintain a separate `learnings.md` file (or similar, e.g., `agent_reflection.md`) for the agent's internal reflections and lessons learned from past mistakes or challenging scenarios.
+* **Learning File:** Maintain a separate `AGENT-KNOWLEDGE.md` file for the agent's internal reflections and lessons learned from past mistakes or challenging scenarios.
-* **Initial Action:** When a new session begins, the agent **must always read the `learnings.md` file first**.
+* **Initial Action:** When a new session begins, the agent **must always read the `AGENT-KNOWLEDGE.md` file first**.
 If the file does not exist, the agent should highlight this to the human and suggest creating one for future reflections.
 It does not need to re-read it for every subsequent message within the same continuous session.
 * **Purpose:** This file is distinct from `UTILITIES.md` (which is for codebase-specific utilities) and `context.md` (which is for current task context).
 Its purpose is to act as a memory for the agent's own operational improvements.
 * **Content:** Document common pitfalls encountered, successful strategies for complex problems, specific types of errors made and how they were resolved, or recurring ambiguities that required human clarification.
 The content should be focused on improving the *agent's own workflow and decision-making*.
-* **Application:** Refer to `learnings.md` periodically to inform future planning, problem-solving approaches, and to avoid repeating past errors.
+* **Application:** Refer to `AGENT-KNOWLEDGE.md` periodically to inform future planning, problem-solving approaches, and to avoid repeating past errors.

 ---